Jasper-27/DISH/readme.md

     - When you put files in, you probably want to get files out.
     - would make sense to have this for files and folders.

+## Big ol' issues
+- If someone was to see they were infected, they could just take over the other nodes by changing what messages their node sent